 5. Yin Yoga

 Sometimes the best way to improve is take it back a notch.
+This couldn’t be truer than with the beautiful practice of Yin Yoga, which has many benefits that can’t be achieved through other practices.
 According to the Complete Guide To Yin Yoga by Bernie Clark, up to 47% of the body’s resistance comes from the joint’s rigidity, followed by its muscles and fascia.
-Yin yoga is the ultimate way to release the fascia and mobilize the joints.
-Try doing Yin Yoga 3-4x per week and see the differences in your flexibility.
-Click here for free Yin yoga sequences.
+Through a slow and considered sequence, Yin Yoga involves holding poses (most lying down on the mat) for around 3 to 5 minutes.
+It is the best form of yoga practice out there for releasing the fascia located deep inside of the body and for mobilizing the joints.
+Try starting with Yin Yoga 3 times a week and you’ll soon start to notice the difference in your flexibility.
+Many studios now offer Yin Yoga as part of their yoga class timetable.
+Click here for free Yin Yoga sequences.

 6. Scriptural Study

-Most of us already know that yoga is beyond the yoga postures.
+Most of us already know that our yoga practice is beyond yoga postures and yoga classes.
 Ultimately, the goal of yoga is to steady the mind and strive for Self-Realization.
 Svadhyaya means ‘self-study’ and often refers to studying ancient yogic scripture.
 Upon many revered scriptures, some of the classics include The Yoga Sutras, The Bhagavad Gita, Hatha Yoga Pradipika and The Upanishads.
-These scriptures are written many centuries ago and are endowed with infinite knowledge from enlightened beings like swamis, sages, and yogis on how to reach Self-Realization.
+These yoga scriptures are written many centuries ago and are endowed with infinite knowledge from enlightened beings like swamis, sages, and yogis on how to reach Self-Realization.
 If you’re serious about yoga and its significance beyond yoga postures, scriptural study is a must.

 7. Karma Yoga